-Faculty and staff are invited to apply for up to $500 in funds for a Common Experience event planned for fall 2014 or spring 2015.
+You are invited to apply for up to $750 in funds for a Common Experience event planned for fall 2016 or spring 2017.

-Mini-grant information and forms are available at the link provided at the bottom of this page (login required).
-For additional information about the mini-grant process, please contact Ms. Diann McCabe (email@example.com) or Dr. Pam Wuestenberg (firstname.lastname@example.org), or call 512.245.2266.
+The mini-grant application is available via the link at the bottom of this page (login required).
+For additional information, contact Dr. Pam Wuestenberg (firstname.lastname@example.org) or Ms. Diann McCabe (email@example.com).

 Proposals will be evaluated on:

-The committee will look favorably on proposals that reflect collaboration across university areas through joint sponsorship, and on proposals that reflect shared funding.
+The committee will look favorably upon proposals that reflect collaboration across university areas through joint sponsorship and shared funding.
 Requests for funds for the purchase of food will be rejected.